 susan IS a performance artist, entrepreneur and activist

 Susan Lieu is a Vietnamese-American playwright, solo performer and activist whose parents are Vietnamese refugee nail salon workers.
-“140 LBS” is a one-woman show on Body, Beauty + Death.
-It is the unfortunate true story of how Susan’s mother went in for plastic surgery and died due to a malpractice incident.
-At the time, Susan was 11 years old.
-The show weaves together several through-lines: the multi-generational immigrant experience; body insecurity and shame; repression and subsequent examination of personal loss; lack of accountability in the medical system.
+Her first theatrical solo show, “140 LBS: HOW BEAUTY KILLED MY MOTHER” it is the unfortunate true story of how Susan’s mother died from plastic surgery malpractice when Susan was 11 years old.

-Susan began performing comedy in 2012, at venues including the Purple Onion, Carolines on Broadway and Jet City Improv.
-Her training includes Yale School of Drama and Freehold Theatre.
+Susan began performing comedy in 2011, at venues including the Purple Onion, Carolines on Broadway and Jet City Improv.
+She has been the Artist-in-Residence at The Collective in Seattle and The Dent Conference.
+She is an alumna of the World Economic Forum Global Shapers Program and Coro Fellowship in Public Affairs.
 She has a BA in Social Studies from Harvard, an MBA from Yale and is the co-founder of Socola Chocolatier, an artisanal chocolate company in San Francisco.
-She has been the Artist-in-Residence at The Collective in Seattle and is an alumna of the World Economic Forum Global Shapers Program and Coro Fellowship in Public Affairs.